 This is just the overview so you can see what you're actually getting into here.
 When you are cooking, you'll want to use the full recipe at the bottom of the page.

-Season the chicken breasts and smoke until they reach 165°F.
+- Smoke the Chicken – Season the breasts and smoke at 225°F until they hit 165°F internally.

 Absolutely!
 This is a great meal prep recipe or dish that you can make and take to a friend who isn't feeling well, or just had a baby, grandbaby, or big life event that keeps them out of the kitchen!